Jeremykasper197/1/README.md

-The 17th century witnessed significant innovations in finance and commerce, including the development of bills of exchange, double-entry bookkeeping, and insurance contracts.
+The rise of joint-stock companies and stock exchanges in the 17th century facilitated investment in overseas ventures and helped finance colonial expansion and trade.